jjiantong/FastPGM/docs/Functions/gadget.md

 ## int\* WidthFirstTraversalWithAdjacencyMatrix(int \*\*graph, int num_nodes, int start)
-Input: graph:2-d array representation of the adjacency matrix of the graph
+Input: graph: 2-d array representation of the adjacency matrix of the graph
        num_nodes: number of nodes in the graph
        start: the index of the starting node

 Output: an array containing the node indexes in the order of width-first traversal

 ## vector<int> TopoSortOfDAGZeroInDegreeFirst(int \*\*graph, int num_nodes)
-Input: graph:2-d array representation of the adjacency matrix of the graph
+Input: graph: 2-d array representation of the adjacency matrix of the graph
        num_nodes: number of nodes in the graph

 Output: an array containing the node indexes in the topological sorted order